Jakub Galvas

-Jakub Galvas (born 15 June 1999) is a Czech professional ice hockey defenseman who currently plays with the Rockford IceHogs in the American Hockey League (AHL) as a prospect for the Chicago Blackhawks of the National Hockey League (NHL).
+Jakub Galvas (born 15 June 1999) is a Czech professional ice hockey defenseman who currently plays with the HC Oceláři Třinec of the Czech Extraliga (ELH).
 Galvas was selected 150th overall (5th round) by the Blackhawks in the 2017 NHL Entry Draft.

 Playing career

 Galvas scored one goal in 36 games for HC Olomouc of the Czech Extraliga during the 2016–17 season.
 During that season, he played against his father Lukas Galvas, the first time father and son played a game against one another in league history.

 In the following 2017–18 season, Galvas was paired defensively alongside his father who joined Olomouc as a free agent for his last professional season.
 He established new career highs with Olomouc, recording 2 goals and 13 points in 42 games.

 While improving his offensive totals in each of his three seasons with Olomouc, Galvas left following the 2018–19 season to continue his development by agreeing to a two-year contract with Finnish Liiga club, Mikkelin Jukurit, on 15 May 2019.

 After two seasons in the Liiga with Jukurit, Galvas was signed by draft club, the Chicago Blackhawks, to a two-year, entry-level contract on 7 May 2021.